-How often do you downplay your writing skills, despite what people tell you?
+How often do you play down your writing skills, despite what people tell you?

 How many times have you questioned your writing talent?
 Too many?

-As an Editor/Proofreader/Self-Publishing Service Provider, I am so lucky to work on some amazing manuscripts and connect with so much raw talent.
+As a self-publishing expert who helps authors to publish on Amazon, I am lucky to work on some amazing manuscripts and connect with so much raw talent.
 The writers and debut authors who work with me, however, often struggle to see just how gifted they are at their craft.
 They disguise their vulnerability and lack of self-belief by explaining that their spelling is rubbish or that their grammar is rusty, and my reply is always the same: ‘Don’t worry, we’ll soon have that fixed.’